pdagger/AI_Healthcare_Projects/Pneumonia_Detection_Chest_X-Rays/FDA_Submission_Template.md

 **Description of Training Dataset:**

+  - Data with no pneumonia: 50%.
+  - Data with pneumonia: 50%.
+  - Number of training images: 2288.
+  - Number of validating images: 6037.

 **Description of Validation Dataset:**

+  - Data with no pneumonia (as in original dataset): 98.72%.
+  - Data with pneumonia (as in original dataset): 1.28%.
+  - Number of validation images (different from training validation images): 6037.

 ### 5. Ground Truth

+Data curated by NIH.
+Ground truth labels extracted using Natural Language Processing (NLP).
+This is one of its biggest limitation but the NLP accuracy labeling was estimated to be better than 90%.

+The second biggest limitation is the low amount of pneumonia images in the dataset but this was taken into account for training and model results interpretation.

 ### 6. FDA Validation Plan

 **Patient Population Description for FDA Validation Dataset:**

+  - Human subjects between 20-70 years old.
+  - Chest X-ray studies taken in PA or AP positions.
+  - Most common co-occorrences: edema and infiltration.

 **Ground Truth Acquisition Methodology:**

+The optimal ground truth will take into account confirmation of the disease by histopathology.
+When this is not possible the labelling from experienced radiologists could be considered.

 **Algorithm Performance Standard:**

+To evaluate the algorithm performance, F1 scores of the algorithm predictions compared to 4 different radiologists will be considered.
+A final F1 average score weighted by the radiologist's years of experience will be reported as the final performance standard.